-This article first appeared in the Christian Research Journal, volume 32, number 3-A (2009).
-For further information or to subscribe to the Christian Research Journal go to: http://www.equip.org
+This article first appeared in the Viewpoint column of the CHRISTIAN RESEARCH JOURNAL, volume 32, number 03 (2009).
+The full text of this article in PDF format can be obtained by clicking here.
+For further information or to subscribe to the CHRISTIAN RESEARCH JOURNAL go to: http://www.equip.org/christian-research-journal/

 Romantic love has always stimulated a brisk trade.
 Belgian chocolates, vintage claret, redolent bouquets, designer clothes, and weekend getaways have never come cheaply.
 But contemporary society differs somewhat from times past inasmuch as the search for romantic love has become big business, propelled mostly by young people.
 In an effort to find Mr. or Miss Right, young people can consume a whole array of dizzying products that promise, in one way or another, invaluable assistance in the quest for romantic love.
 Dozens of Internet dating services vie for their trade—all shorn of the sadness and stigma that used to pervade the local newspaper’s somewhat seedy lonely hearts column.
 While conducting one-stop shopping for books or music on amazon.com, the Internet surfer can simultaneously visit the many variants of “www.love.com.”
 These sites offer an alluring promise of one-stop love.
 Within minutes you could be talking live to your life partner.
 If this is not sufficient, why not sign up for one of the burgeoning speed-dating events, where instant intimacy is promised at the ring of a bell?
 The enduring and expanding nature of these dating services is a testament to their popular appeal in the twenty-first century.